Climate Papers

 This will cause mass starvation and mass migration at levels never seen before in human history.
 Mass migration at these levels will create many new conflict zones and push nations towards authoritarian rulers and emergency measures, where human rights will be significantly diminished.

-The next food production illustration forecasts food production losses when the world hits an average global temperature increase of 2°C. Unlike Job One (we predict degrees Celsius sometime between 2031 and 2040), the study below predicts 2°C at 2050 and not 2100 like the UN's IPCC.
+The next food production illustration forecasts losses in food production if the world reaches an average global temperature increase of 2°C. Unlike Job One (which we predict will reach degrees Celsius sometime between 2031 and 2040), the study below predicts 2°C in 2050, not 2100, as the UN's IPCC does.
 We do not believe this study below gives adequate weight to additional crossed tipping points and the climate sensitivity error issue (discussed in the following IPCC errors documentation section).
-However, this new study provides valuable insights into how bad things will become, focusing mainly on what increased climate change-related pest damage will do to crop yields.
+However, this new study provides valuable insights into how things will worsen, focusing mainly on how increased climate-change-related pest damage will affect crop yields.

 In the pest damage illustration below, if you also include climate change damage from heat, rain bombs, drought, sudden cold spells, derechos (wind storms), and all of the other things that will create highly unstable growing seasons that crops depend upon; crop yields will drop much more than 30% by 2050 and there will be far more total crop failures.